bjoernhaendler/Android-P2P-Messenger/README.md

-# ChitChat P2P Messeging App
+# CableChat P2P Messeging App
-ChitChat is a Network Layer messenger application that runs on Android environment.
+P2P is a Network Layer messenger application that runs on Android environment.
 It supports only p2p data exchanging, built using Native Android.
 So Android phone is needed to run this app.

 # Youtube Link of how our app works:
 ChitCat P2P Messeging App <b>[ [watch now](https://www.youtube.com/watch?v=NH8UuVdsCWM) ] </b>